lucknow95/4thline-frontend/content/blog/fantasy-hockey-playoff-preview-2026.md

 description: "A complete fantasy hockey playoff preview for March 16–April 5.
 Identify the best schedules, playoff-winning trade targets, and weekly streaming strategies."
 ---

-# Fantasy Hockey Playoff Preview (Weeks 1–3): Who Wins on Volume
+# Fantasy Hockey Playoff Preview: Who Wins on Volume

 If your fantasy playoffs begin **Monday, March 16**, schedule volume becomes the most important edge you can gain.
 More games mean more chances for points, shots, hits, blocks, and power-play production — and over a three-week playoff window, even one extra game can decide a matchup.